Chasemg23/cs3560.f16/ds946014/Assignment3.md

-Dashaun Slaughter \n
+Dashaun Slaughter
-First line of text\n
+First line of text
-Second line of text\n
+Second line of text
 Third line of text